 Think of exercise as part of your job

 Some of my friends say that they can’t exercise because of their jobs.
-While I feel like they could make the time if they were really committed, I do get get where they’re coming from because most jobs don’t encourage working out.
+While I feel like they could make the time if they were really committed, I get where they’re coming from because most jobs don’t encourage working out.
 Unless you live in San Francisco or Colorado, it simply isn’t a part of the office culture, whereas unhealthy habits like eating unhealthy food and smoking unfortunately are.

 I once interned at a website that provided career advice to women where I interviewed high profile female executives.
 Almost every single one of them said that exercise was huge to them.
 As for myself, the times when I got the best grades in school and did the best professionally were periods when I was working out regularly.